JacquesIversen/pp5-react/Testing.md

   2. Issues are displaeyd in a single column design == pass
   3. Date, and total amount of comments are displayed == pass
   4. Searchbar displayed in top == pass
-  5. Searchbar following user placement in feed == fail stays at top.
+  5. Searchbar following user placement in feed == pass
-  6. Searchbar not found results in notfound message == fail
+  6. Searchbar not found results in notfound message == fail // Not found crashes site:
   7. Navbar is rendered correctly == pass
   8. Page is responsive == pass